 E-Commerce - Business Models

-E-Commerce or Electronics Commerce business models can generally categorized in following categories.
+E-commerce business models can generally be categorized into the following categories.

 - Business - to - Business (B2B)

 - Business - to - Government (B2G)